bensoille/aws-bastion-setup-existing-vpc/README.md

 ## Prerequisites
 An AWS account with a VPC, to setup bastion host in :
-- IAM user with correct permissions (Access key ID, secret key)
+- IAM user with correct permissions (Access key ID, secret key in ~/.aws/credentials)
 - some created *keypair* with convenient type
 - the VPC ID in which to deploy bastion host